YetAnotherMinion/drunken-hipster/README.md

 # Install
 ##### Windows
 You need the colorama package to allow the pretty printing using ANSI escape codes.
+Or enable `ansi.sys`

 	pip install colorama

+##### Unix based
 Unix based terminals should work right out of the box.

 Then clone this repo and run!